mulchchristina/gatk_functions/README.md

 # gatk_functions
-use an exacloud cluster to do a gatk function/ series of funtions
+use an exacloud cluster to do a gatk function/ series of functions